Blog Total Locker Service

 This guide compares 300mm, 450mm and 600mm lockers, explains when shallow lockers are better, and shows when deep lockers can cause layout problems.

 For the main sizing hub, read our locker depth and projection guide.
-Space planning, see the minimum space for lockers guide.
+For space planning, see the minimum space for lockers guide.
 For compact rooms, use our small locker room design guide.

 Quick answer: should you choose shallow or deep lockers?